The Two Witnesses and the Reformation

 Please read these in order, slowly and prayerfully:

-Study 1 — The Prophetic Frame: The 1,260 Years and the Sackcloth Era
+Study 1 — The 1,260 Years and the Sackcloth Era

 Study 2 — The Two Witnesses and the Long War Against Testimony (Revelation 11:3-7)